Urinary tract infections (UTIs) are often treated with antibiotics — but are there other alternatives?

 - Condoms and diaphragm use.

-- Suppressed immune system.
+- A suppressed immune system.
 Immune dysfunction and pre-existing conditions can cause more frequent UTIs.

 - Pregnancy.
 Due to changes in the pelvis and urethra during pregnancy, the risk of bacteria reaching the kidneys increases.